KhronosGroup/glTF/schema/README.md

 * Schema: [buffer.schema.json](buffer.schema.json)
 * Examples:
    * [buffers.json](examples/glTF/buffers.json) - Bare glTF model with a buffer.
-   * [all.json](examples/buffer/all.json) - Every property with example values.
+   * [buffer.json](examples/buffer/buffer.json) - Every property with example values.

 ### Details

-Instead of referencing an external binary file, the URL may be a base64 [data URI](https://developer.mozilla.org/en/data_URIs) to facilitate storing all model assets in a single .json for easy deployment, drag and drop, etc.
+Instead of referencing an external binary file, the URL may be a base64 [data URI](https://developer.mozilla.org/en/data_URIs) to facilitate storing all model assets in a single .json for easy deployment, drag and drop, etc.  This can be negotiated via a REST API.

+_TODO: Even though data URIs are part of the [spec](https://dvcs.w3.org/hg/xhr/raw-file/tip/Overview.html#data:-urls-and-http), they do not work with `XMLHttpRequest` in Chrome.
+We need to get this [bug](http://code.google.com/p/chromium/issues/detail?id=46806) fixed._

 ### Differences from COLLADA